 Openstack Swift backend

 Implementation of the backend for supporting OpenStack’s Swift object store.
-Includes propagation of the passed Openstack Keystone token.
+Includes the propagation of the Openstack Keystone token.
 Supports per-container definition of OpenStack Swift’s target buckets.

 Support for Openstack Keystone tokens generated by VOMS-backed

-The solution supports security tokens caring group information.
+The solution supports security tokens carrying group information.
 The tokens can be generated by Openstack Keystone, which in turn can be integrated with VOMS.
 This provides a direct link to the EGI security model.

 In addition, several other software components were developed: